Oneflow-Inc/oneflow-documentation/en/docs/parallelism/02_sbp.md

 We defines **a specific, valid SBP combination** of the inputs and outputs of an operator, as shown above, as a **SBP Signature** of this operator.

-All operators in OneFlow are presetting all possible SBP signatures according to the operator’s Operation Rules.
+All operators in OneFlow are presetting all possible SBP signatures according to the operator's Operation Rules.
 The user only needs to set the `placement` and `SBP` attributes of the data, the selection process is transparent to the user.

 ## Conclusion

 `placement`, `SBP`, and `SBP Signature` are the important guarantee of OneFlow distributed consistent view, which makes OneFlow distributed training as simple as on a single machine single card.

-In the next artical [Consistent Tensor](./03_consistent_tensor), we’ll show you an example of programming under the consistent view.
+In the next article [Consistent Tensor](./03_consistent_tensor), we’ll show you an example of programming under the consistent view.